The Vaccine Is Coming. When Will New Yorkers Get It?

 Who’s First?

-The Pfizer vaccine was approved for emergency use by the Food and Drug Administration on Dec.
-11, the first one to clear that hurdle.
+The Pfizer vaccine was approved for emergency use by the Food and Drug Administration on December 11, the first one to clear that hurdle.
 Moderna is set to deliver another vaccine for 346,000 people by December 21, pending FDA approval, with other candidates from AstraZeneca and Johnson & Johnson still on track to get approved and distributed in the coming weeks.
 The Pfizer vaccine is given in two doses three weeks apart and starts working after about ten days.
 The Centers for Disease Control’s Advisory Committee on Immunization Practices recommended earlier this month that the first vaccine recipients should be health-care workers and nursing-home residents, since those groups have historically been the highest risk for contracting the disease.
-Governor Andrew Cuomo said during a press conference on December 9 that he broadly accepted those suggestions.
+The first shots were administered Monday at hospitals across the state; Sandra Lindsay, a critical-care nurse at Long Island Jewish Medical Center in Queens, was the first person in the United States to receive a shot during the vaccination campaign.

 When Does the General Public Get Vaccinated?